 “Social Spatial structure in Zhuhai” 珠海社会空间结构

-Hu Jincansenior PhD student at the School of Geography and Planning, Sun Yat-sen University Guangzhou and member of the Guangdong Key Laboratory for Urbanization and Geo-simulation.
+Hu Jincan, senior PhD student at the School of Geography and Planning, Sun Yat-sen University Guangzhou and member of the Guangdong Key Laboratory for Urbanization and Geo-simulation.
 His researches have focused on Chinese urban and rural socio-spatial structure and regional development planning.

 Presentation

 Hu Jincan’s presentation focuses on the study of social and spatial structure of Zhuhai city and on its formation mechanisms.
 While establishing some enriching comparison with other cities’ structure, Hu’s research emphasizes the need to optimize the layout of urban space, in order to alleviate the spatial disparities of Zhuhai and to adapt to the needs of society.